chiffa/BioFlow/dev_log.rst

 Current refactoring:
 --------------------

+ - TODO: [DEBUG] [SHOW-STOPPER]: connections between the nodes seem to have disappeared
+    - TODO: check if this could have been related to memoization > run test on the glycogen set

+ - TODO: [USABILITY] add limiters on the p_value that is printed out elements

+ - TODO: [USABILITY] change colors of significant elements to red; all others to black (with alpha)

+ - TODO: [USABILITY] add the Laplacian nonzero elements to the shape one

+ - TODO: [USABILITY] add a proper tabulation and limit float length in the final results print-out

+ - TODO: [USABILITY] save the final table as a tsv into the run directory

+ - TODO: [DEBUG] add the interactome_network_stats.png to the run folder

+ - TODO: [USABILITY] format the run folders with the list send to the different methods

  - TODO: [SANITY]: remove nested lists from auto-analyze

  - TODO: [DEBUG]: align BioKnowledgeInterface analysis on the InteractomeAnalysis: